Politics

 The petition leverages a new Utah law, S.B.
 258, which took effect on May 1, 2024.
 This law, sponsored by now retired Sen. Curtis Bramble of Senate District 24, permits private landowners to form a preliminary municipality under specific conditions, including having land owned by three or fewer people, intending to house at least 100 residents, and reserving 10% of units for affordable housing within six years.

 If approved, the bill states a preliminary municipality can transition into a fully incorporated town, with Dakota Pacific managing zoning and land use decisions until incorporation.
-The preliminary municipality’s governing board would include four members: The developer would appoint a Mayor and three council members and the county would appoint one member, the legislation reads.
+The preliminary municipality’s governing board would include five members: The developer would appoint a Mayor and three council members and the county would appoint one member, the legislation reads.

 The Times Independent, covering Moab, Utah reports that SB258 has gained a lot of controversial traction in Grand County as many feel it’s tailor-made for the Kane Creek Preservation and Development project that faces widespread community opposition.
 On May 1, the day SB258 took effect, the Kane Creek developers officially applied to the Lt.
 Governor’s office to become a preliminary municipality.